Maxsar-S/news_site/README.md

-Новостной сайт написанный на Django с подключением bootstrap
+News site, written on Django using bootstrap